pareshios/Player/README.md

 Use Cases:
    * As per the apple documentation in US "All Purchase is final" policy applies.
 Based on which country you are serving different policies are engaged.
    * Since all refund can be processed through apple payment procedure.
+After some grace period apple may refund the purchase price or less.

 ### Upgrades, Downgrades, & Management [&#x270D;](https://www.revenuecat.com/docs/managing-subscriptions)
 App Store